A commonly question raised by many, “Should I get a double boiler or a heat exchanger?”.

-With a double boiler, the number of parts to maintain might be almost doubled, and maintaining them will be both challenging and expensive.
+With a double boiler, the number of parts to maintain is almost doubled, and maintaining them will be both challenging and expensive.
 Chance of having something malfunction will likewise be increased.
 Doing basic things like draining a boiler in a double boiler, is certainly more work.
 As such, descaling, a necessary cleaning procedure, is also a lot more complicated that requires professional assistance.

 A double boiler will have a longer water circuitry.
 This means that troubleshooting will need to look for a wider coverage, and will be more tedious to find out which part has failed.
 In any case, it will definitely be more costly to maintain a double boiler.

 Having two boilers, the double boilers will, of course, take a longer time to heat up.

 A heat exchange E61 espresso machine can get properly heat up in 20 minutes; a double will require at least 30 minutes.

 Both are used almost in the same way.
 Except that you will need to flush some hot water out of the heat exchanger if it had been idling for some time.
 You will also need to flush some hot water out of the double boiler as you may want to clear the residual water in the grouphead and make sure that the valves and rods are uniformly hot enough.
 Many Italian heat exchanger models are designed in a way to be “cooler” than being too hot and require minimal flushes.